-TAS 36 Impairment of Assets standard is applied to determine whether the right-of-use real estate is impaired or not and to account for the determined impairment loss.
+TMS 36 Impairment of Assets standard is applied to determine whether the real estates with the right to use have been impaired and to account for the determined impairment loss.

-Lease obligation:
+Lease liability:

-At the commencement date of the lease, the lease liability is measured at the present value of the lease payments not paid at that date.
-Rent payments, if the implied interest rate in the lease can be easily determined, this rate, if it cannot be easily determined, it is discounted using alternative borrowing interest rate.
-The Bank used the alternative borrowing interest rate (10.60%, 23.19% for TL).
+At the actual beginning of the lease, the lease obligation is measured at the present value of the lease payments not paid at that date.
+Lease payments, if the interest rate implied on the lease can be easily determined for TL contracts, it may be discounted using alternative borrowing interest rate if it cannot be determined easily.
+The Bank used alternative borrowing interest rate as the discount rate.
+The Bank uses alternative borrowing interest rates (between 10,42% and 40,75% for TL and 5,47% for USD contracts).

-The lease payments included in the measurement of the lease liability at the commencement date consist of payments for the right to use the underlying asset during the lease term that are not paid at the commencement date of the lease:
+The lease payments included in the measurement of the lease liability at the actual commencement date consist of payments for the right to use the underlying asset during the lease term and not paid at the time the lease commences:

-After the actual commencement of the lease, the Bank measures the lease liability as follows:
+After the actual lease commences, the Bank measures the lease liability as follows:

-a) Increases the book value to reflect the interest on the lease liability, b) Decrease book value to reflect lease payments made; and c) Remeasure book value to reflect reassessments and restructurings or to reflect revised lease payments that are fixed in substance.
+a) Increases the book value to reflect the interest on the rental liability, b) Decreases the book value to reflect the lease payments made; and c) Re-measure the book value to reflect reassessments and restructuring or to reflect the revised inherently fixed lease payments.

-The interest on the lease liability for each period in the lease term is the amount found by applying a fixed periodic interest rate to the remaining balance of the lease liability.
+The interest on the lease liability for each period in the lease term is the amount calculated by applying a fixed periodic rate of interest to the remaining balance of the lease liability.

-TFRS 16 introduced a single lease accounting model for lessees.
-As a result, the Bank, as a lessee, has included the right-of-use asset representing the right to use the underlying asset and the lease liabilities representing the lease payments that it is obligated to pay rent in its financial statements.
+TFRS 16 introduced a single lease accounting model for tenants.
+As a result, the Bank, as a lessee, has included the right-of-use asset representing the right to use the underlying asset and lease liabilities representing the lease payments for which it is obliged to pay rent.
 Accounting for the lessor is similar to previous accounting policies.